Living in Mexico city long-term wasn’t in my plans.

 - Lacking “authenticity”: While it’s still Mexico City, it might not have that “authentic Mexico” feel you’re seeking if that’s your cup of tea.

-- Pricey accommodations: The price of apartments here won’t break the bank, but they’re more expensive than other areas of the city.
+- Pricey accommodations: The price of apartments here won’t break the bank, but they’re more expensive than in other areas of the city.

 Plainly put, digital nomads love Roma Norte, and it should be on your shortlist of places to live in Mexico City.